Zapper-fi/protocol/docs/api-intro/Token Balances.md

 Description of the category of queries goes here.
 How it could be used in applications...etc.etc.

 ---

+### `GetTokenBalances`

-`GetTokenBalances` returns all token balances for an address on a set of networks.
+Returns all token balances for an address on a set of networks.

 ```sh
 query GetTokenBalances(